 Looking back, it had to happen.
 The first wave of English shoegaze acts hit the States in early 1991, with Ride and My Bloody Valentine leading the charge.
 The UK press had been pouring hype on these bands (and several others) for a number of years to the point where all would eventually try their hands in the US to a minimal amount of success.
-Ultimately, Shoegaze was to become passing phase in the UK, superceded by the Grunge whirlwind, but it left enough of an impression in the growing American underground scene to inspire college kids with pawn shop guitars to pursue making a different kind of noise.
+Ultimately, Shoegaze was to become passing phase in the UK, superseded by the Grunge whirlwind, but it left enough of an impression in the growing American underground scene to inspire college kids with pawn shop guitars to pursue making a different kind of noise.

 In truth, very few American bands tried their hand at the “shoegaze” sound and very few American bands actually reciprocated to any noticeable degree.
 Boston’s Drop Nineteens were one of those exceptions that took elements of that sound, the white noise guitars and chiming melodies and turned it into something else.
 A pale imitation of the pasty English scene they were not, but in this incarnation the band were just as short-lived.

 Debut single “Winona” opined against success-seeking bands, yet its driving beat, strong melodies and Greg Ackell’s clean vocals caught the right attention in the UK press before the band had even played a local show.
 Much like “Winona”, Delaware thrives on its nascent freshness, a sense of a band taking delight in making noise with Ackell and guitarist Paula Kelly’s vocal melodies smoothing out the rough edges and giving the songs focus.
 The band play their full hand early on with the title track opener and its calamitous drum breakdowns and reverberated guitars, but quickly change gears to avoid repetition.